 Dine at Chef Yannick Lahopgnou’s latest restaurant Zébulon, where you can enjoy exotic flavor combinations in a boutique setting OR try Verjus.
 You will love the cheese course and wine pairing at Verjus is excellent.
 This restaurant owned by ex-pats boasts a delicious seasonal tasting menu that will not break the bank.
 We regret not taking any food pictures.
 We could not restrain ourselves from digging in as soon as our meals appeared.

 Paris is divided into twenty arrondissements.
-If you only have one day in Paris explore four surrounding arrondissements because you don’t want to spend a lot of time traveling from one area to the next.
+If you only have one day in Paris explore two surrounding arrondissements because you don’t want to spend a lot of time traveling from one area to the next.
 You will just have to make another trip to explore more of this beautiful city of love.

 Photo Credit: Andrew Swaine